The following updates are planned for upcoming releases of Ensembl.

 - CCDS: all CCDS models are included in the human (GENCODE) and mouse gene sets

-- Widget for tree visualisation
+- New widget for tree visualisation

 - Incorporate an HMM-based classification of protein sequences for the Gene Trees pipeline

 - Improved detection of partial / split genes

 - Extend the EPO multiple alignment pipeline to all vertebrates